Use of this site is permissible under the following terms and conditions, if however, you do not agree with these then please do not use the site.

 - Where we need to comply with a legal or regulatory obligation.

 Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email.
-You have the right to withdraw consent to marketing at any time by contacting us via our privacy centre.
+You have the right to withdraw consent to marketing at any time by contacting us.
 We do not share data for marketing purposes with third parties.

 Who will information be shared with?